The Website Store • July 10, 2023

 Sciatica can be a very debilitating condition to suffer from with the most common symptoms being lower back pain and pain radiating down one or both legs but in most cases just one leg.
 Many of the symptoms of sciatica are often similar to a condition called Piriformis Syndrome especially hip pain and pain in the leg but there are differences.
 A Physiotherapist/Massage Therapist would be able to discern the difference by using Orthopedic tests to confirm a diagnosis.

-Our trained staff of Physiotherapists, Massage Therapist as well as Acupuncturists can help with the symptoms and in treatment of Sciatica or Piriformis Syndrome.
+Our trained staff of Physiotherapists and Massage Therapists can help with the symptoms and in treatment of Sciatica or Piriformis Syndrome.
 Dynamic Physiotherapy & Sports Injury Clinic Inc. can directly bill to most insurance companies and appointments can be schedule usually within 48 hours.

 For more information please contact us at 289-201-2435 or via our website at www.dynamicphysiotherapy.ca Appointments can also be schedule online.